Pilgrimage is of all people, faiths, sferes and ages - for hunters, gatherers and smorgasbordians:

 http://www.archive.org/details/wayofsaintjames01kinguoft - Volume I;

-- Volume II;
+http://www.archive.org/details/wayofsaintjames02kinguoft - Volume II;

 http://www.archive.org/details/wayofsaintjames03kinguoft - Volume III;

-The Way of Saint James, Volume I (Paperback) by Georgiana Goddard King (Author), Kathy Gower (Introduction) List Price: $34.95 Price: $34.95
+The Way of Saint James, Volume I (Paperback) by Georgiana Goddard King (Author), Kathy Gower (Introduction) List Price: $34.95 Price: $34.95 Go to the Flip Book for easy reading or the TXT version for quick browsing:

-www.amazon.com/review/R35XJ1PO9JU6M5 Going to Santiago...a must read!, July 23, 2001, by Kathy Gower
+www.amazon.com/review/R35XJ1PO9JU6M5 Going to Santiago ...a must read!, July 23, 2001, by Kathy Gower

-http://peregrinations.kenyon.edu/vol1-3/gower.pdf Pursuing the Chemin and the Coquilles St. Jacques in Paris, by Kathy Gower, PhD, Friends of the Road to Santiago
+http://peregrinations.kenyon.edu/vol1-3/gower.pdf Pursuing the Chemin and the Coquilles St. Jacques in Paris , by Kathy Gower, PhD, Friends of the Road to Santiago

 www.pilgrim.info/en/index.aspx?id=1149097 Post Camino Blues - the pilgrimage is over, by Kathy Gower and others